 For me the story starts with one or two characters, plus a setting and a theme.
 I start writing and then hang on for the ride until I reach the end.
 Plotting, sadly, is not my strong point.
 I gloss over it when I’m delivering workshops, waving airily at diagrams of Three Act or Five Act stories, and talking loftily of story arc, all the while knowing I don’t plot before I start writing.

 So why am I writing a blog post about plotting?
 Because ultimately I do plot, but not until I’ve written the first draft.
 Sound a little nutty to you?
 You may be right… Don’t get me wrong, this isn’t something I’m proud of, nor have I publicly admitted it before, but I thought it was time to come clean.
 I hope it might bring comfort to those who do struggle to plot the whole story before they start to write.
 You may judge my process to be lacking in finesse, but I don’t plan to change it any time soon.
 You can be assured that it works for me and it may just work for you too.
-See the rest of her post at
+See the rest of her post at the above link.

 One of my former tutors said that it boils down to a “male versus female” approach to novel writing, but I am loath to put my name to a sexist analysis of this question.
 Perhaps an amalgum of the two approaches is the ideal, that is a little of each, drawing on an outline when the time is right, and focusing on the segments when it is not yet warranted.